trusttoken/contracts-pre22/README.md

 ### CompliantDepositTokenWithHook.sol
 This file processes attributes synced from the [Registry](https://github.com/trusttoken/registry).

-#### Deposit addresses
+#### Autosweep
+Registering a wallet creates a million deposit addresses that automatically forward their True Currency balances.
+The created deposit addresses share the first 35 characters of their address with the registering wallet.
-You can register your deposit address using the [Deposit Address Registrar](https://etherscan.io/address/0x00000000000Da14C27C155Bb7C1Ac9Bd7519eB3b).
+You can register your deposit address using the [Autosweep Registrar](https://etherscan.io/address/0x00000000000Da14C27C155Bb7C1Ac9Bd7519eB3b).

-This will allow you to receive TrueUSD from several addresses.
+Transfers to any of your deposit addresses will forward to your wallet in the same transaction.
 Such transactions will emit two `Transfer` events.
+The first event documents the expected value transfer from the sender to the deposit address.
+The second event documents the automatic sweep from the deposit address to the wallet.

 Exchanges should register deposit addresses to reduce their operating overhead.

 #### Redemption addresses